Patrick Bitature

 Patrick Bitature is a Ugandan businessman, entrepreneur and author.
-He is believed to be the second wealthiest Ugandan after Sudhir Ruparelia.
-He is the founder, chairman and Group CEO of the Simba Group of Companies which is primarily based in East Africa.
+He is one of the wealthiest people in Uganda.
+Patrick is the founder, chairman and Group CEO of the Simba Group of Companies which is primarily based in East Africa.
 The Simba Group of Companies started in 1998 with the flagship telecom business but has since grown to a conglomerate of East Africa-based companies spanning telecoms, properties, power generation, agro-business, mining, tourism and media.
-At end 2011 the Group employed over 600 direct staff and - 1500 indirect staff.
+At the end of 2011, the group employed over 600 direct staff and 1,500 indirect staff.